knusperflocky/recipes/content/posts/teddys-mischbrot.md

   - "keto"
 ---

 > This is the most authentic German sourdough rye bread with 50% rye, 25% whole wheat, 25% white wheat.
-Has a crunchy crust and is even more delicious with added seeds like pumpking, flax or sunflower.It requires a sourdough starter.
+Has a crunchy crust and is even more delicious with added seeds like pumpking, flax or sunflower.
+It requires a sourdough starter.

 <div class="figure">